-Parameters providing_args (List) - A list of the arguments this signal can pass along in a send() call.
+- providing_args (List) A list of the arguments this signal can pass along in a send() call. - use_caching (bool) Enable receiver cache. - name (str) Name of signal, used for debugging purposes.

-connect (args, kwargs) Connect receiver to sender for signal.
+connect (args, kwargs)

+Connect receiver to sender for signal.

 • receiver (Callable) - A function or an instance method which is to receive signals.
 Receivers must be hashable objects.